Skip to main content

 Choosing between similar functions

-• Use ROLLFORWARD_ADVANCED for richer projection options and more control.
+• Use ROLLFORWARD_ADVANCED when you need richer projection options and more control.

 • Use to-date functions for totals that reset within periods.

-• Use RUNNINGSUM for a running total across the entire time axis.
+• Use RUNNINGSUM for a running total across the full time axis.

 • Use moving functions for rolling windows.